Why Codex? 💡 Build Agentic Workspaces That Improve Over Time

 01

 Start with this video's job: Callum (Wanderloots) shows how to turn OpenAI Codex into a self-evolving multi-agent workspace by combining its four building blocks (agents.md, skills, plugins, memories) with scheduled automations, git work trees, sub-agents, and cloud environments, demonstrated on his Obsidian-based LLM wiki.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “I have three systems running at the same time.
 It's spawning different agents.
 A lot of agentic workflows break down over time.
 You either hit rate limits or the quality starts to suffer the bigger your project gets.”

 02